n8myton/recreation-gov-campsite-checker/docs/README_LAMBDA_VERSION.md

 ## 📱 Notification System

-### Multi-User Telegram Notifications
+### Telegram Notifications

 The system **sends notifications via Telegram** to each user individually when:
 - ✅ Campsites become available matching their criteria
-- ❌ Errors occur during their search execution
+- ❌ Errors occur during search execution
-- 🚨 System failures affecting their monitoring

 **No notifications are sent** when no campsites are available (silent operation).